ACM40960/project-muskaan0902/README.md

     2.  best_model.pkl: The classification model
     3. Templates:
     - PCOS_Classifier.html: A webpage that takes all the health parameters as inputs and gives a prediction that the patient will have pcos or not

+### HOW TO RUN THE PROJECT
+*  Clone the Repository:
+Download the project files by cloning the repository to your local machine: git clone [repository-url]

+* Install Dependencies:
+Navigate to the project directory and install the required Python packages using: pip install -r requirements.txt

+* Run the Jupyter Notebook:
+Open and run the Jupyter Notebook to train the models and analyze the results: jupyter notebook pcos_prediction.ipynb

+* Start the Web Application:
+Launch the web application to interact with the model via a user-friendly interface: python pcos_app.py

+* Access the Web Interface:
+Open your web browser and navigate to http://127.0.0.1:5000/ to use the PCOS prediction form and view the results.